OAI/OpenAPI-Specification/CONTRIBUTING.md

 This process makes use of the following labels:

-* Needs author feedback: the issue has been replied to by the triage team and is awaiting a follow up from the issue's author.
+* `Needs author feedback`: the issue has been replied to by the triage team and is awaiting a follow up from the issue's author.
 This label needs to be added manually by people doing triage/experts whenever they reply.
 It's removed automatically by the workflow.
-* No recent activity: the issue hasn't received a reply from its author within the last 10 days since `Needs author feedback` was added and will be closed within 28 days if the author doesn't follow up.
+* `No recent activity`: the issue hasn't received a reply from its author within the last 10 days since `Needs author feedback` was added and will be closed within 28 days if the author doesn't follow up.
 This label is added/removed automatically by the workflow.
-* Needs attention: The issue's author has replied since the `Needs author feedback` label was set and the triage team will reply as soon as possible.
+* `Needs attention`: The issue's author has replied since the `Needs author feedback` label was set and the triage team will reply as soon as possible.
 This label needs to be removed manually by people doing triage/experts whenever they reply.
 It's added automatically by the workflow.

 ### Automated TDC agenda issues Process

-An issue is opened every week, 7 days in advance, for the Technical Direction Committee (TDC), it provides the information to connect the meeting, and serves as a placeholder to build the agenda for the meeting.
+An issue is opened every week, 7 days in advance, for the Technical Developer Committee (TDC), it provides the information to connect the meeting, and serves as a placeholder to build the agenda for the meeting.
 Anyone is welcome to attend the meeting, or to add items to the agenda as long as they plan on attending to present the item.
 These issues are also automatically pinned for visibility and labeled with "Housekeeping".

 Ten (10) days after the meeting date is passed (date in the title of the issue), it gets closed and unpinned automatically.